opendatabio/opendatabio/resources/docs/en/API.md

 - `email` - the email, if registered or person is user
 - `institution` - the persons institution, if registered
 - `notes` - any registered notes;
-- `herbarium` - the name of the Biological Collection (Herbaria, etc) that the person is associated with; not included in simple)
+- `biocollection` - the name of the Biological Collection (Biocollections, etc) that the person is associated with; not included in simple)